SHOP

 This is usual for a new electric car, but reliability shouldn’t be an issue anyway with the lack of a combustion engine that has more parts to go wrong.

-If you’re in the market for a car of its size and fancy the switch to electric, the Avenger is a great introduction, but if you think you want a more ‘Jeep’ version then wait for the 4xe variant due in 2024.
+If you’re in the market for a car of its size and fancy the switch to electric, the Avenger is a great introduction, but if you think you want a more ‘Jeep’ version then go for the 4xe.